 But one home’s current occupant forces the invader to confront the limits of his criminality in an exchange of wits and blows that upends the dynamic between thief and victim.

-Writer-director Henry Scriven’s criminal drama is essentially a chamber drama, an extended exchange between two characters in what’s revealed to be a game of comeuppance.
+Writer-director Henry Scriven’s crime drama is essentially a chamber drama, an extended exchange between two characters in what’s revealed to be a game of comeuppance.
 Told with arch wit, a sharp ear for dialogue and terrific performances, it’s man versus man battling for turf, but told with verve and finesse.

 The story is anchored by a charismatic performance by lead actor Himesh Patel, who starred in the film “Yesterday.”
 This particular narrative uses his undeniable screen charisma, intelligence and charm to disarming ends.